pedrovgs/Shot/README.md

     // ...
 ```

-In order to do this, you'll have to create a class named ``ScreenshotTestRunner``, like the following one, inside your instrumentation tests source folder:
+In order to do this, you will have to create a class named ``ScreenshotTestRunner``, like the following one, inside your instrumentation tests source folder:

 ```java
 public class ScreenshotTestRunner extends AndroidJUnitRunner {